-Outcome 1 - On completion of this unit the student should be able to analyse and use information from written texts.
+Outcome 1 - On completion of this unit the student should be able to share information, ideas and opinions in a spoken exchange in Japanese.

-Outcome 2 - On completion of this unit the student should be able to respond critically to spoken and written texts which reflect aspects of the language and culture of Japanese-speaking communities.
+Outcome 2 - On completion of this unit the student should be able to analyse information from written, spoken and viewed texts for use in a written response in Japanese.